rocket-pool/old.docs.rocketpool.net/src/guides/node/cli-intro.md

-   stop, o                    Pause the Rocket Pool service (alias of 'rocketpool service pause') logs, l                    View the Rocket Pool service logs stats, a                   View the Rocket Pool service stats compose                    View the Rocket Pool service docker-compose config version, v                 View the Rocket Pool service version information prune-eth1, n              Shuts down the main ETH1 client and prunes its database, freeing up disk space, then restarts it when it's done. install-update-tracker, d  Install the update tracker that provides the available system update count to the metrics dashboard get-config-yaml            Generate YAML that shows the current configuration schema, including all of the parameters and their descriptions export-eth1-data           Exports the execution client (eth1) chain data to an external folder.
+   stop, o                    Pause the Rocket Pool service (alias of 'rocketpool service pause') logs, l                    View the Rocket Pool service logs stats, a                   View the Rocket Pool service stats compose                    View the Rocket Pool service docker compose config version, v                 View the Rocket Pool service version information prune-eth1, n              Shuts down the main ETH1 client and prunes its database, freeing up disk space, then restarts it when it's done. install-update-tracker, d  Install the update tracker that provides the available system update count to the metrics dashboard check-cpu-features, ccf    Checks if your CPU supports all of the features required by the "modern" version of certain client images.
+If not, it prints what features are missing. get-config-yaml            Generate YAML that shows the current configuration schema, including all of the parameters and their descriptions export-eth1-data           Exports the execution client (eth1) chain data to an external folder.
 Use this if you want to back up your chain data before switching execution clients. import-eth1-data           Imports execution client (eth1) chain data from an external folder.
 Use this if you want to restore the data from an execution client that you previously backed up.